ProjectLiminality/ProjectLiminalityMVP/ArchitectureProgressUpdate.md

 - Improved 3D transformations (position, rotation, scale) for DreamNodes

 ### Next Steps:
+- Implement DreamGraph component as the central conductor for the 3D space
+- Refactor DreamNode to handle self-contained interactions and communicate with DreamGraph
 - Implement support for multiple DreamNodes in DreamSpace
 - Optimize rendering and interaction detection for multiple nodes
 - Implement advanced 3D space management (e.g., node positioning algorithms)